 The purpose of the Zoos SA Aboriginal Learning on Country Program is to provide training and employment opportunities for Aboriginal people that will enable them to connect with country and develop skills and knowledge to contribute to conservation and land management outcomes at Monarto Safari Park and in the wider region and beyond.

-Monarto Zoo commenced its ALoC program in 2010 and since this time has supported 16 trainees to successfully complete various levels of conservation and land management training.
-3 previous ALoC trainees have obtained ongoing work at Monarto Zoo and we currently have one full-time and 3 school-based students at Monarto Zoo.
+Monarto Safari Park commenced its ALoC program in 2010 and since this time has supported 23 trainees to undertake conservation and land management training on site.
+3 previous ALoC trainees have obtained ongoing work at Monarto Safari Park and we currently have one full-time and 3 school-based students at Monarto Safari Park.

 ALoC trainees undertake on-the-job and coursework training towards achieving a Certificate III and/or Certificate IV in Conservation and Land Management over two years.
 Our school-based trainees use their training towards achievement of the South Australian Certificate of Education (SACE).

 Saving species from extinction

 - Protecting and restoring habitat at Monarto Safari Park for native animal species such as the barking gecko, woodland birds and the pygmy possum.

 - Protecting and restoring threatened plant species such as the Monarto Mint Bush.

 - Undertaking feral animal management at Monarto Safari Park and at Aroona Sanctuary; foxes, cats and rabbits are some of the feral animals that predate or compete with native animals and are one of the major threats to many native species.